creativeprojects/resticprofile/README.md

 Shell commandline completions are provided for `bash` and `zsh`.

-To load completions in the shell (user) profile, use:
+To load completions in shell or profile, use:

 ```shell
 # bash